JSNavey/Sweet-Tooth-Cafe/README.md

 Catering image by Anita Austvika on Unsplash
 Purple Cake by Deva Williamson on Unsplash
 Fruit Tarts by Brooke Lark on Unsplash
-Croisants by Kavita Joshi Rai on Unsplash
+Croissants by Kavita Joshi Rai on Unsplash
 Chocolate Cake from Pexel
 <br>